ARTICLE I. MEMBERSHIP AND DUES

 Section 6.
 Terms of Office.

-- The outgoing President shall serve as the immediate Past President for a term of one (1) year.
+The outgoing President shall serve as the Past President for a term of one (1) year, following their term as President.

-- One (1) Member-at-Large shall be elected each year for a term of two (2) years.
+One (1) Member-at-Large shall be elected each year for a term of two (2) years.
+In the second year of their term, they shall automatically become the Program Director.

-- Annually, the SRMA Board shall appoint non-voting Board Members as specified in the bylaws.
+The SRMA Board shall appoint non-voting Board Members as needed, as specified in Article III.
+Sections 4.6 and 5.5.

 ARTICLE IV.
 COMMITTEES AND PARLIAMENTARY AUTHORITY.